What is summarizing and why is it important?

 3. Check for accuracy:

-Review your summary to ensure that it accurately represents the source’s main ideas and important details.
+Review your summary to ensure it accurately represents the source’s main ideas and important details.

 4. Check for completeness: